 Students attending college for the first time must submit a complete and official record of all secondary schools (or equivalent) previously attended, signed by an authorized official of the school, including dates of attendance, subjects studied, and grades; a certified copy is acceptable.
-Students who have previously been enrolled in another college (or equivalent) must also submit a certified translated transcript of credits from any institution previously attended and have their credentials evaluated by the World Education Service.
+Students who have previously been enrolled in another college (or equivalent) must also submit a certified translated transcript of credits from any institution previously attended and have their credentials evaluated by an accredited member from the National Association of Credential Evaluation Services (NACES).
 (The applicant is responsible for the fees charged for this service.)
 Counseling is available through the Office of Admissions where they are authorized to issue I-20's (Certificates of Eligibility) for F-1 student visas.